-Worksheet C - IRA Withdrawals 1995

-Part I Par Part II-Unrecovered Contributions 1. .
-Value of IRA on 12/31/95 1 (For Second and Later Years) 2.
+Worksheet C - IRA Withdrawals 1996 Part I Part II-Unrecovered Contributions .
+Value of IRA on 12/31/96 1 (For Second and Later Years) 2.
 Total distributions from IRA during the tax year.
-Do not include tax-free rollovers 2. (a) Last Year's Unrecovered Contributions.
-From 3.
+Do not include tax-free rollovers 2. .
 Total Value of IRA.
 Add Line 4 of last year's worksheet (a) Lines 1 and 2 3 (b) Amount Withdrawn Last Year.
-Un recovered Contributions: From Line 2 of last year's Co mplete either Line 4a or 4b: worksheet (b) 4a.
+Inrecovered Contributions: From Line 2 of last year's Complete either Line 4a or 4b: worksheet(b) a.
 First year of Withdrawal From IRA: (c) Taxable Portion of Last Year's Enter the total of IRA contribu- Withdrawal.
-From Line 7 of last tions that were previously taxed 4a year's worksheet (c) 4b.
+From Line 7 of last tions that were previously taxed 4a year's worksheet(c) b.
 After First Year of Withdrawal From (d) Contributions Recovered Last IRA: Complete Part II.
 Enter amount Year.
 Subtract Line (c) from Line (b) (d) of unrecovered contributions from (e) This Year's Unrecovered Contributions.
-Part II, Line (g) 4b Subtract Line (d) from Line (a) (e) 5.
-Accumulated Earnings in IRA on (f) Contributions to IRA during current 12/31/95.
+Part II, Line (g) 4b Subtract Line (d) from Line (a) (e) .
+Accumulated Earnings in IRA on (f) Contributions to IRA during current 12/31/96.
 Subtract either Line 4a or tax year.
-Do not include tax-free 4b from Line 3 5 rollovers (f) 6.
+Do not include tax-free 4b from Line 3 5 rollovers(f) 5.
 Divide Line 5 by Line 3 and enter the result as a (g) Total Unrecovered Contributions.
-Line (e) decimal 6 plus Line (f).
-Enter here and on Part I, 7.
+Line (e) decimal 6 .
 Taxable Portion of This Year's Withdrawal.
-Line 4b (g) Multiply Line 2 by decimal amount on Line 6.
+Line 4b(g) Multiply Line 2 by decimal amount on Line 6.
 Enter here and on Line 19a, NJ-1040 7.

-- If you did not complete a worksheet in prior year(s), skip Part II and calculate the amount of unrecovered contributions as follows: - A. Determine the total amount of withdrawal(s) made from the IRA in previous years. - B. Total the portion(s) of these previous year withdrawal(s) already reported as income on prior New Jersey tax returns. - C. Subtract the amount of previous year withdrawals reported (B) from the total amount of previous year withdrawals (A).
-This difference is the amount of contributions that have been recovered thus far. - D. Subtract the amount of recovered contributions (C) from the total amount of contributions made to the IRA.
-This is the amount of unrecovered contributions to enter on Line 4b of Part 1.
+A. Determine the total amount of withdrawal(s) made from the B. Total the portion(s) of these previous year withdrawal(s) also C. Subtract the amount of previous year withdrawals reported to This difference is the amount of contributions that have bee D. Subtract the amount of recovered contributions (C) from the ready reported as income on prior New Jersey tax returns.
+(B) from the total amount of previous year withdrawals (A). n recovered thus far.
+This is the amount of unrecovered contributions to enter on This is the amount of win covered contributions to enter on Zinc 40 of 1 art 1.